opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

+---
+layout: post
+title:  "OpenSearch as a SIEM Solution"
+authors:
+ - mhatfield
+date: 2025-03-17
+categories:
+ - technical-post
+meta_keywords: OpenSearch SIEM, Compliance Monitoring, Log Analysis, Event Correlation, Threat Detection, Audit Trails, Compliance Alerting, Access Control
+meta_description: OpenSearch is a scalable open-source search and analytics platform that can serve as the core of a Security Information and Event Management (SIEM) system.
+excerpt: OpenSearch is a scalable open-source search and analytics platform that can serve as the core of a Security Information and Event Management (SIEM) system.
+OpenSearch can centralize logs from diverse sources, apply detection rules, and generate alerts for suspicious activities.
+Its built-in Security Analytics package provides SIEM capabilities to investigate, detect, analyze, and address security threats in real-time.
+Below, we discuss how OpenSearch addresses key SIEM use cases – Threat Detection, Log Analysis, and Compliance Monitoring.
+---

 # OpenSearch as a SIEM solution

 OpenSearch is a scalable open-source search and analytics platform that can serve as the core of a Security Information and Event Management (SIEM) system.
 OpenSearch can centralize logs from diverse sources, apply detection rules, and generate alerts in response to suspicious activities.